cpfaff/rbefdata_paper/paper/rbefdata.md

 We face a deluge of data that scientists need to deal with in many different domains today.
-While there are already good solutions to some parts of the data life cycle the applicability of them to certain scientific domains often varies.
-Especially research domains with high heterogeneity in methods and data in general like ecology face problems in dealing with valuable concepts like ontologies that potentially can be used to improve or automate some of the most common tasks in analyses like finding relevant data, cleaning and merging of datasets.
-We here introduce the rbefata package that connects to the open source data management platform BEFdata that has been developed and is used within the BEF-China experiment.
-We show the use of the package in combination with the portal using an example workflow that integrates three datasets from the BEF-China experiment.
-We discuss the combination BEFdata and rbefdata in the context of the data life cycle and the state of the art data handling as well as we give an outlook onto upcoming features that will bring semantical integration based on an ontology we created.
+While there are already good solutions to some parts of the data life cycle the applicability of the solutions to certain scientific domains often varies.
+Especially research domains with high degree of interdisciplinary interactions and heterogeneity in methods and data in general like ecology face problems in dealing with some valuable concepts like ontologies that potentially can be used to improve or automate some of the most common tasks in analyses like finding relevant data, cleaning and merging of datasets.
+We here introduce the `rbefata` package that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
+We show the use of the package in combination with the portal using an example workflow that integrates three datasets from the BEF-China experiment that represents an analysis that has been published already.
+We discuss the combination of the portal and `rbefdata` in the context of the data state of the art data handling as well as we give an outlook onto upcoming features that will bring semantical integration of an ontology we created and the smart features based on that.

 ## Introduction